 After the boat ride, we returned to shore for lunch at the Plettenberg Bay Ski-boat Club, before getting back in the water on a Sea-Doo.
 This was a last-minute decision, and we simply asked around the docks if anyone had one they could rent for the morning.
 We ended up paying R450 for an hour or so (a bit steep if you ask me), but had a great time throttling out over the powerful waves of the Indian Ocean.
 We hit one straight on by accident and nearly flipped ourselves six feet in the air.
 Satisfied and completely soaked, we went back to the beach to browse craft stands, and sand castle art before hitting the road to Knysna.

 Less than 40 minutes later, we pulled into another Island Vibe Backpackers, this time to spend the night.
 The Knysna edition wasn’t quite as funky as the hostel in Jeffrey’s Bay, but it was two steps up from the Amakaya, and we were thrilled.

 Knysna is the “Pearl of the Garden Route,” the luxurious kind of town one hopes to retire in if one has money.
-We drove around admiring the piers, scenery, and sunset, having given up on finding the Judah Square Rastafarian Village just south of the main town (but we did find this hysterical yet effective sexual education ad on the way).
+We drove around admiring the piers, scenery and sunset, having given up on finding the Judah Square Rastafarian Village just south of the main town (but we did find this amusing sexual ed ad on the way).